 - Are you responsible for paying child care costs for a child under 13 or a child under 18 with a disability who lives with you?

-- Do you, your spouse, and any other caregivers of children who live in your home, work or attend an educational or training program at least 20 hours a week in combination?
+- Does every adult in your household work or attend school or a training program for at least 20 hours a week?